2026 is the Year of Self-hosting

 The feeling of ownership is powerful, but a bit hard to describe.
 I think you just have to try it, and I hope you get a strong feeling of independence like I have.

 When something breaks, I SSH in, ask the agent what is wrong, and fix it.
-When I want to add something new, I describe it in plain English.
+When I want to add something new, I describe it.

 I am spending time using software, learning, and having fun - instead of maintaining it and stressing out about it.